 We expect everyone at our school to follow the rules and be polite, respectful, and well-mannered at all times.
+However, as a school, we strive to include all children.
+Some individuals may require flexibility within this system owing to specific needs.
+These individuals will be supported by the school SENDCo on a personalised level.

 The rules that we have are simple and are not difficult to learn.
 We will teach your child these in our assemblies and in PSHE lessons.